-If you think about, the law is omnipresent and we can most definitely see its influence in the number of switches on a console, washing machine or remote.
+If you think about it, the law is omnipresent and we can most definitely see its influence in the number of switches on a console, washing machine, or remote.

 Good UX requires that you find out the functionalities that will answer the user needs, and guide them to functions they need at the moment.

-Not long ago, Twitter displayed a lot of choices on their homepage.
+Not long ago, Twitter displayed a lot of choices on its homepage.

 The new design reduces decision points and exhibits greater focus.